Scrawny dwarf planet, named Goblin, found well beyond Pluto

 CAPE CANAVERAL, Fla.
 (AP) — A scrawny dwarf planet nicknamed the Goblin has been discovered well beyond Pluto.

 A round frozen world just 186 miles (300 kilometers) across, the Goblin was spotted by astronomers in 2015 around Halloween, thus its spooky name.
-But it wasn’t publicly unveiled until Tuesday following further observations.
+But it wasn’t publicly unveiled until Tuesday following further observations with ground telescopes.

-Scott Sheppard of the Carnegie Institution for Science, one of the astronomers who made the discovery, says the Goblin is on the small end for a dwarf planet.
+Scott Sheppard of the Carnegie Institution for Science , one of the astronomers who made the discovery, said the Goblin is on the small end for a dwarf planet.
+It is officially known as 2015 TG387 by the International Astronomical Union’s Minor Planet Center.

-Its orbit around the sun is extremely elongated.
-At its most distant, the Goblin is 2,300 times farther from the sun than Earth.
-That’s 2,300 astronomical units, or AU.
-One AU is the distance from Earth to the sun, or roughly 93 million miles (150 million kilometers).
+This is the third dwarf planet recently found to be orbiting on the frigid fringes of our solar system.

 Most Read Local Stories